GravityShark/nvim-kick/README.md

 ### plugins i have to look into

+- [treewalker.nvim](https://github.com/aaronik/treewalker.nvim) for somereason this plugin only existed now?
+- [flash.nvim](https://github.com/folke/flash.nvim) i have not used flash (or any similar) before and im hesitant to change to one
 - [vim-dadbod-completion](https://github.com/kristijanhusak/vim-dadbod-completion) database completion from within neovim
 - [distant.nvim](https://github.com/chipsenkbeil/distant.nvim) remote work on neovim!!
 - [nvim-dap](https://github.com/mfussenegger/nvim-dap) i can NOt make this shit work for some reason